 Selective reduction is the practice of terminating the lives of successfully implanted embryos for reasons of either sex selection, or the many medical complications that arise from multifetal pregnancies.
-Whether risks to the child, such as birth defects, premature birth or developmental delays, or the maternal health risks common with these pregnancies, such as dangerous and potentially deadly hypertension and preeclampsia.
+The risks of multifetal pregnancies include birth defects, premature birth or developmental delays, and maternal health risks such as dangerous and potentially deadly hypertension and preeclampsia.

 Selective reduction (abortion) commences with the injection of potassium chloride into the heart of the unlucky fetus, which stops the small heart from beating.
 But, that’s not the only way to “selectively reduce” the problematic or surplus children.
 In instances where babies share the same amniotic sac, more inhumane techniques are used such as bipolar cord coagulation and radiofrequency ablation, which cut off umbilical cord supply, thus starving the baby of oxygen and nutrients.
 The dead children will then be absorbed into the mother’s body, or remain in the womb until delivery, which requires the mother to continue carrying around her slaughtered children—children whose lives she chose to terminate.

 Big Fertility has justified selective reduction by claiming that it’s “not just beneficial for the other children growing in the mother’s womb, but is also a good way to ensure a great future for the ones that continue ahead in life.”
 You see, sacrificing one or more of your children for the benefit of the others is the right thing to do.
 It would appear child sacrifice for another’s blessing is alive and well in the 21st century.
 Then there’s the impact on your bank account to consider, “…The expenses incurred in taking care of multiple children is not something that is affordable for every family.
 With all children being at the same age, they can quickly shake your financial stability.”